jonge-democraten/website/README.md

 Read more about this workflow [here](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).

 #### Coding standards
-The default Python and Django code style is used.
-Read about it [here](https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/).
+The default Python and Django [code style](https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/) is used.
 Write code as simple as possible and focus on readability.
 Write code for others to understand and read.

 *"Always code as if the person who ends up maintaining your code is a violent psychopath who knows where you live. "* - [source](http://c2.com/cgi/wiki?CodeForTheMaintainer)